Stylish Crochet Waves Blankets

 A pastel rainbow dream is every crocheter’s dream.
 This square blanket is a true pleasure to make and look at, especially if you’re a fan of crochet afghan patterns.

 We have fallen in love with this wavy rainbow blanket by K.A.M.E.
-Crochet and we are pretty sure you will too.
+Crochet!
+We are pretty sure you will too.
 Especially if you are a craft-loving parent or grandparent!

 Level: upper beginner Author: K.A.M.E.
 Crochet

-Find this pattern and the photos are on K.A.M.E.
-Crochet, or read more about it on Ravelry.
+Find this pattern on kamecrochet.com, or read more about it on ravelry.com.

 6. Mandala Waves Baby Blanket